Skip to content

 Wrap-up

 Congratulations!
-You've built a production-ready Claude service class.
+You've built a production-ready Claude service class using the community-standard Claude-PHP-SDK.
 Here's what you've accomplished:

 • Designed a service interface — Created ClaudeServiceInterface that abstracts API complexity

-• Built framework-agnostic service — Implemented ClaudeService that works in any PHP application
+• Built framework-agnostic service — Implemented ClaudeService using the ClaudePhp\ClaudePhp

-• Integrated with Laravel — Created service providers and controllers for framework integration
+• Integrated with Laravel — Created service providers for framework integration

-• Wrote comprehensive tests — Created PHPUnit tests with mocked dependencies
+• Wrote comprehensive tests — Created PHPUnit tests with mocked ClaudePhp

 Continue to Chapter 18: Caching Strategies for API Calls to optimize performance and reduce costs.